kaizen-ai/kaizenflow/docs/How_to_diagnose_server_network_issues.md

   ```
 ### VS Code / PyCharm (gateway)

-- You can add a new connection and change the IP address following the documentation in [<span class="underline">Using remote PyCharm / VisualStudio</span>](https://docs.google.com/document/d/1a3fsA613PShd1Lcz_YjOHWg0XXCMAaKOo5UIHaiQ-rk/edit)
+- You can add a new connection and change the IP address following the documentation in [Using remote PyCharm / VisualStudio](https://docs.google.com/document/d/1a3fsA613PShd1Lcz_YjOHWg0XXCMAaKOo5UIHaiQ-rk/edit)

 ## Switching between VPNs